rosswintle/laravel-asset-cache/README.md

 ## Roadmap

 * Better use of Guzzle - can it send straight to the file?
-* Configuration for, for example, cache duration, or use fo different CDNs
+* Configuration for, for example, cache duration, or use of different CDNs
 * Auto-discovery of "main" file for a package
 * Automatic asynchronous cache refreshing (is this possible?)
 * Add some slight randomisation (plus or minus a few minutes at random) of cache times so that one person doesn't get ALL the assets re-cached in one request.